 12 cups Water

 Simmer this brew down to 6 cups.
 Strain the herbs from the liquid.
 Pour the liquid back into the pot.
 Remove from heat.
-Letting the liquid cool as mentioned above in general instructions, blend together all but the last ingredient:
+Letting the liquid cool as mentioned above in general instructions, blend together:

 2-3 cups local Honey